 What changed Hoffman’s mind was the changing nature of the weightlifting market.
 Yes despite all the modern rhetoric about fitness being a business, the iron game has long been motivated by selling.
 Heck even Eugen Sandow sold supplements in the early 1900s!

 But back to our story…

-In the early 1950s, Irving Johnson (later called Rheo H. Blair) began selling “Johnson’s Hi Protein Food” through Hoffman’s Health and Strength magazine.
+In the early 1950s, Irvin Johnson (later called Rheo H. Blair) began selling “Johnson’s Hi Protein Food” through Hoffman’s Health and Strength magazine.
 Despite the fact that as recently as September 1951 Hoffman admitted he was not convinced by the need for food supplements, Johnson’s sales of protein and before/after pictures seem to have altered Hoffman’s opinions on the matter.

 By 1952 Hoffman had severed links with Johnson and begun marketing his own ‘Hi-Proteen’ blend that was remarkably similar to Johnson’s.
 Nevertheless Hoffman saw it as a distinctly new product.

 What was Hi-Proteen Like?

 Coming in chocolate, vanilla, black walnut, coconut and plain flavours, Hoffman’s protein powder promised better nutrition and quick results.
 For just $4 (roughly $40 in current money), aspiring muscle fanatics would get a four pound bag of the newest supplement on the market.

 Furthermore Hoffman’s supplement was marketed as the latest in advanced technology.
 In March 1952, Hoffman told his readers as much…